|University and Faculty:||The University of Queensland

 Canadian students love that fact that they don't feel like a number within the School of Education.
 Students maintain a close relationship with their professors, where they feel comfortable seeking advice.

 Every student who applies (and accepts) via OzTREKK and commences his/her studies at an OzTREKK Australian university will receive a $500 scholarship from OzTREKK.
 Click here for more information about the OzTREKK Scholarship!

 For the Graduate Diploma in Education (Secondary) program, applicants must also meet the requirements for two teaching methods.
 The university is generally looking for four to five full credits in a first method and another three to four full credits in a second method.
 For example, if one would like English as their first teaching method and History as their second, they would be required to have completed five full credits in English and four full credits in History within their undergraduate degree.

 Total Number of Places in the Program: no set quota

-Application Deadline: Although there is no strict application deadline for this program, it is recommended that students apply at least three months prior to the program start date.
+Application Deadline: November 15, 2013.
+It is recommended that students apply at least three months prior to the program start date.
 Doing so will provide students with a sufficient amount of time to complete the assessment and pre-departure process.